Department of Justice is now the Department of Communities and Justice. Find out more >

 Your case will be listed for a pre-trial review after the defendant files their defence.
-The court will send you a notice of the date and time that you will need to attend court.
+The Court will send you a notice of the date and time that you will need to attend the pre-trial review.
+Pre-trial reviews are dealt with remotely in the Small Claims Division unless the Court has granted leave for the parties to appear in person.
 To find out what happens at a pre-trial review, follow the steps in the guide on this page.

 If you are not sure how to prepare for your pre-trial review, see